I have a problem. The problem is comic books.

 Despite the fact it was a book pretty much intended keep interest in the toy line active, Larry really brought his “A” game to storytelling.
 He made Snake-Eyes, arguably the most popular character on the entire series and toy line, a Viet Nam vet like him, and his writing introduced me to that war that was ending just as my life was beginning.
 Even in the face of adversity and Hasbro lobbing increasingly outlandish characters like Zartan, Dr. Mindbender and Serpentor into the fray, Larry ran with it; finding surprising depth in stock villainy and keeping the focus on the men and women in uniform who were the linchpin of the series.
 He was even forced to bring the Transformers into the story at one point late in the game, and he heroically did.

 Anyway, I bought the then most current issue of G.I.
-Joe (#28) in Vancouver and by the time I got back to Toronto I was on the hunt for more.
+Joe (#28) and by the time I got back home I was on the hunt for more.
 This meant journeying to a type of store I’d never set foot in before; a comic book shop.
 See, I had discovered that there were stores that sold comic books exclusively (though many did and still do combine comics with movie and sports memorabilia).
-And I had the advantage of living in Canada’s largest city.
-There were several great stores in Toronto – Dragon Lady, Queen Comics and the legendary Silver Snail — most accessible by subway.
 Thus began a ritual that me and my friends maintained for years, of taking the subway downtown and loading up on comics, music and horrible food.
 I went to those shops, and began filling in the Joe collection, all while keeping up with the current issues.
 I was aided by a couple cases where two books would be packaged in the same bag and sold at corner stores.
 And before long, I had managed to grab all of the preceding issues, even a copy of #1 – in horrible condition no less – from a garage sale.

 But there was one issue that was impossible to find anywhere.
 That was the ever elusive issue #2.
 You see, after its big splash debut, comic stores had underestimated demand, and ordered fewer copies of #2 than they should have (which remains standard practice even to this day with new books of unknown audience).
 Then, when it became apparent that G.I.
 Joe was there to stay; presto — instant collector’s item.
 Point of fact; G.I.
 Joe issues 2 through 4 were the Holy Grail as far as me and my friends were concerned.
-I had managed to find 3, 4 and 5 over several excursions in Toronto, and I think I may have paid a princely (for 1984-85) sum of 10 dollars for them in total.
+I had managed to find 3, 4 and 5 over several excursions, and I think I may have paid a princely (for 1984-85) sum of 10 dollars for them in total.
 But #2?
-Forget it – there were NO copies in Toronto anywhere.
+Forget it –

 There was one.
 It was downtown.
 I convinced my parents to take me there one afternoon.
 They did, and walking through the doors with twenty dollars in hand and ready to do some damage, I saw it, bagged and boarded behind the counter; I saw GI.
 Joe #2.
 My mind was blown.
 I had to know how much it was.